 - shortness of breath or difficulty breathing

 - new loss of taste or smell

 - sore throat

 Please keep in mind that many things can cause respiratory illness, so students and staff should be up-to-date on influenza and routine vaccinations.

-Questions for the school should be directed to school Principals Allison Kahkonen and Jason Richards, Assistant Principal Sam Pangburn, school nurse Carol Warmuth RN (all at 404-5700) or nurse Cathy Sherman RN (at 989-4140) at BHS or Superintendent Gregg Palmer (at 989-3160).
+Since the bulk of our start of year cases are at BCS, questions for the school should be directed to school Principals Jason Richards and Allison Kahkonen, and school nurse Carol Warmuth RN (all at 404-5700) or nurse Cathy Sherman RN (at 989-4140) at BHS or Superintendent Gregg Palmer (at 989-3160).
 Email addresses include first initials and last names followed by @breweredu.org